 Good People for the Resistance is a twice-monthly interview with people who give me hope during these dark times.
 Today, meet Errin Douglas, Staff Assistant to Congresswoman Ayanna Pressley.
 Full disclosure: I’ve known Errin’s family for years.
-With a fierce, big-hearted mother and a brainy, indefatigable big sister to serve as role models, it came as no surprise that Errin landed her Dream Job straight out of college.
+With a fierce, big-hearted mother and a brainy, indefatigable big sister as role models, it came as no surprise that Errin landed her Dream Job right out of college.

-Q: Your job title is Staff Assistant to Congresswoman Ayanna Pressley.
+Q; Your job title is Staff Assistant to Congresswoman Ayanna Pressley.
 First, congratulations on landing such an incredible job.
 Now explain what it is you do.

 Thank you.
 I manage the daily operations of the Congresswoman’s office.
 I run the internship program, take all incoming phone calls, listen to voicemails, manage all the people coming to the office, book rooms, make sure all of the ethics trainings take place, book tours for constituents.
 Today one of my new ideas just got approved, which I am very excited about – our office is going to be enrolled in the Library of Congress’s surplus book program, which means we’re going to get more books into the district.